-Training and Technical Assistance Protocol
+Technical Assistance Protocol

-This protocol is applicable to programs that provide training or technical assistance to encourage the adoption of energy efficiency measures in non-residential facilities, but do not provide financial incentives.
+This protocol is applicable to programs that provide technical assistance to encourage the adoption of energy efficiency measures in non-residential facilities, but do not provide financial incentives.

-Program-Attributable Savings

-Program-attributable savings are defined as energy savings resulting from the implementation of energy efficiency measures that were facilitated by assessment or technical assistance provided by the program and which did not receive a financial incentive through an Illinois energy efficiency program.

-Research Methods
+Program-attributable savings from Technical assistance programs are achieved when a program participant—as a result of the program’s influence via the training or technical assistance provided—undertakes energy efficiency improvements on their own, without any direct financial assistance from any other Illinois energy efficiency program.